jhale/selected-topics-in-mmcs/README.md

 advance of the session.

 Each student will select a paper.
 They will be the project leader for their chosen paper.
-Every student is expected to contribute fully to delivering the coursework for each paper, following the directions of the project leader.
+Every student is expected to contribute fully to delivering on the coursework for each paper, following the overall directions of the project leader.

-My expectation is that students will participate fully in the course and produce high quality work, and so will receive a good mark.
+My expectation is that all students will collaborate fully on the course and produce high quality work.
 If you are not meeting expectations, I will contact you via email during the course.
-If the issue does not improve, I will deduct marks!
+If the issue does not improve, I will deduct marks on an individual basis.

 Students will be jointly assessed on the following pieces of coursework.
 There is no examination.